Accelerating Image Generation with Sub-path Linear Approximation Model: Experiments

 \section{Experiments}

-In this section, we conduct experiments to examine the performance of our proposed Sub-path Linear Approximation Model (SLAM).
+In this section, we conduct experiments to examine the performance of our proposed Sub-Path Linear Approximation Model (SPLAM).
 Firstly, we describe the experiment configuration and implementation details, and evaluate our models comprehensively on the text-to-image task (\cref{sec:exp1}).
 Secondly, we verify the effectiveness of our algorithm design through detailed ablation studies (\cref{sec:exp2}).
-Finally, we present the qualitative results of our SLAM. (\cref{sec:exp3}).
+Finally, we present the qualitative results of our SPLAM. (\cref{sec:exp3}).